-Please submit Resume, cover letter, written sample of at least 750 words you wrote (published or unpublished) and 3 references (please include someone who has supervised you and someone you have supervised or mentored) to firstname.lastname@example.org with “Comms Coordinator” in the subject.
+Please submit Resume, cover letter, a sample of at least 750 words of an operations plan that you wrote and/or laid out and 3 references (please include someone who has supervised you and someone you have supervised or mentored) to firstname.lastname@example.org with “Ops Coordinator” in the subject.
 Only candidates that are being considered will be contacted.

 More detailed job description available upon request.